dalogax/FakeAndDrawBack/README.md

 }
 ```
 ### Game created
-:pager:->:tv:
+:radio: to :tv:
-If the game is succesfully created the server will send a "game-created" message to the master client.
+> If the game is succesfully created the server will send a "game-created" message to the master client.
 ```
 {
   string type = 'game-created',